ShaoX96/ChemPlasKin/README.md

     cd ../examples/H2O2He
     python plot.py
     ```
+**General Note**:
+If you face difficulties during the compilation process, seek assistance from ChatGPT.
+It's your best friend.

 ## Data input
 Two input data files, cross section and reaction mechanism, are needed, as specified in `chemPlasProperties`: